This ultimate Sydney to Brisbane road trip itinerary will touch on the travel logistics and the best stops between these two Australian cities.

 NOTE: We recommend following the tourist route.
 You’ll see signs for it.

-As one of the most popular holiday destinations among locals in NSW, Crescent Head is heavenly.
+As one of the most popular holiday destinations among locals in New South Wales, Crescent Head is heavenly.

 The town of Crescent Head is tiny.
 But it has some lovely local cafes and a few nice hotels and motels.

-Most people come to the area for the stunning coastal scenery and beaches.
+Most people come to the area for the stunning coastal scenery and amazing beaches.

 Spend the entire day swimming or surfing in the crystal clear waves, or go for a walk along the beach and collect shells.